-An interagency group comprised of the Federal Emergency Management Agency, the U.S. Army Corps of Engineers, the Environmental Protection Agency and Clemson University, has developed hurricane evacuation shelter selection standards.
-These standards reflect the application of technical data compiled in hurricane evacuation studies, other hazard information, and research findings related to wind loads and structural problems.
-These standards are supplemental to information contained in ARC 3041, Mass Care: Preparedness and Operations concerning shelter selection.
+To help ensure safe shelter for an evacuating public, an interagency group comprised of the Federal Emergency Management Agency (FEMA), the U.S. Army Corps of Engineers, the Environmental Protection Agency (EPA), and Clemson University supported the development of the 1992 hurricane evacuation shelter selection standards.
+These standards reflect the application of technical data compiled from hurricane evacuation studies, other hazard information, and research findings related to wind loads and structural problems.
+The American Red Cross continues to coordinate with scientific sources to maintain and update these standards as new information becomes available.
+The standards are supplemental to information contained in the following Red Cross doctrine concerning shelter selection: